alfonsof/azure-java-examples/README.md

 Azure Management Libraries for Java and Azure SDKs for Java allow Java developers to write software that makes use of Azure services like Virtual Machines and Blob storage.

+Azure offers two different kinds of API:

+* Azure Management Libraries for Java: It is a higher-level, object-oriented API for managing Azure resources, that is optimized for ease of use, succinctness and consistency.
+* Azure SDKs for Java: It enables the programmatic consumption of miscellaneous Azure services (not management )

 ## Quick start

 You must have a [Microsoft Azure](https://azure.microsoft.com/) subscription.